software-mansion/protostar/website/docs/tutorials/07-testing/02-cheatcodes/load.md

 :::

 :::tip
-`key` is a list of arguments because cairo `@storage_var` maps any number of felt arguments to any number of felt values
+`key` is a list of arguments because Cairo `@storage_var` maps any number of felt arguments to any number of felt values.
 :::